Robotic-Systems-Labs/RoboticSystemsLabs/docs/EGR-455-Labs/455_Lab_01-HelloController/egr455_Lab_01.md

 ## Deliverable

-Demostrate a assembled Robotic System's "Controller" and you got the LCD screen to display the modified message.
+Demostrate a assembled Robotic System`s "Controller" and you got the LCD screen to display the modified message.

 ## Guide on lab

 ### Step 1
 <details markdown="block">
-<summary>Read More</summary>
+<summary>Extend for Details</summary>
 start
 start
 start